amaliapus/PusakoAnakNagari-Airport/README.md

 1. This is my first time build a website.
-2. I followed instruction from bapak Java Web Media on Youtube if you curious, here's the link : https://youtube.com/playlist?list=PL4JT80p14XoCfGRZnbA0FU_hgYuJfWB9C
+2. I followed the instruction from bapak Java Web Media on Youtube.
+If you are curious, here's the link: https://youtube.com/playlist?list=PL4JT80p14XoCfGRZnbA0FU_hgYuJfWB9C
 3. Tools that i used:
 - codeigniter
 - bootstrap
 - adminlte
-- sublimetext
+- sublimetext 3
 - xampp

 4. Documentation